eostermueller/javaPerformanceTroubleshooting/README.md

 4. Compare the performance of the two tests, a & b.
 Which has better response time / throughput?

 5. Using the least amount of tooling/instrumentation, identify the performance problem of the slower test.
+Hook it up your self and run the tests.
+These [TCP Port numbers and other info](https://github.com/eostermueller/performanceGolf/wiki/Environment)  will be helpful when troubleshooting.

 6. At ```codegolf.stackexchange.com```, there is one "Stack Exchange Challenge" for each hole of golf.
 Post the following two things for your solution to that challenge:
   * Post a description of the tools/techniques you used to detect the performance problem.
 Must be detailed enough so that others can reproduce your work.